FabioLeitao/python3-qrcodegenerator/README.md

 # python3-qrcodegenerator
-Script to read from file a list of strings to generate as QRCode images ready to print as labels
+Script to read a list of strings from a local file to generate as QRCode images ready to print as labels

+Using popular libraries such as segno